Fifth-year option tracker for 2018 NFL first-round picks - ProFootballTalk

 1. Quarterback Baker Mayfield, Browns — The Browns exercised his $18.858 million option on April 23.

-2. Running back Saquon Barkley, Giants — No decision, salary set at $7.217 million.
+2. Running back Saquon Barkley, Giants — The Giants exercised his $7.217 million on April 28.

-3. Quarterback Sam Darnold, Panthers (Drafted and traded by Jets) — The Panthers say they will wait until after the draft to announce an option decision, salary set at $18.858 million.
+3. Quarterback Sam Darnold, Panthers (Drafted and traded by Jets) — The Panthers exercised his $18.858 million on April 30.

 4. Cornerback Denzel Ward, Browns — The Browns exercised his $13.294 million option on April 23.